ice4prince/Cmai/README.md

                [--verbose] [--no_merge] [--move_npy] [--gen_npy] [--embedBCR] [--bcr_heatmap] [--debug]
                [--backBCR_only] [--backAntigen_only]

-Parameters for the interface script.
+Parameters for Cmai.py:

 optional arguments:
   -h, --help            show this help message and exit --code CODE           the Cmai directory
-  --input INPUT         the input files in csv which should include Antigen_id,BCR_Vh,BCR_CDR3h --out OUT             the directory for output files.
+  --input INPUT         the input files in csv, which should include Antigen_id,BCR_Vh,BCR_CDR3h --out OUT             the directory for output files.
 An absolute path is required.
   --env_path ENV_PATH   the file saving the directory of the Conda environments- python of runEmbed, python of
                         runBind, and RoseTTAFold in order.
-  --rf_data RF_DATA     the database folder for RoseTTAFold --fasta FASTA         The fasta file entering runEbed.
-When no sequence included in the input, the separate fasta
+  --rf_data RF_DATA     the database folder for RoseTTAFold --fasta FASTA         The fasta file for use by runEbed.
+When no sequences are included in the input file, this separate fasta file containing antigen sequence is required.
+The header lines (starting with “>”) should specify the names of the antigens, which should be exactly the same as in -–input.
-                        file of antigens is required --pre_dir PRE_DIR     the directory to save the preprocessed data.
-If not defiend, same with output directory.
+  --pre_dir PRE_DIR     the directory to save the preprocessed data.
+If not defined, same as output directory.
-  --npy_dir NPY_DIR     the npy folder if different with preprocess folder --cpu CPU             the maximum of cpus for antigen embedding.
-If not defined, use the value of paras/rf_para.txt --mem MEM             the maximum of memory in GB for antigen embedding.
+  --npy_dir NPY_DIR     the npy folder if different from the preprocess folder --cpu CPU             the maximum number of cpus for antigen embedding.
+If not defined, use the value of paras/rf_para.txt --mem MEM             the maximum memory in GB for antigen embedding.
 If not defined, use the value of
                         paras/rf_para.txt
   --use_cpu             the option to use cpu or gpu.
   --seed SEED           the seed for the first 100 background BCRs.
 To use the prepared embeded 100 BCRs, keep the